 2. Snot Sucker

-This is one of those things where you don’t think you need it (because most likely you’ll be receiving a free bulb syringe from the hospital) but let me you in on a secret: the Snot Sucker is going to be your BEST FRIEND.
+This is one of those things where you don’t think you need it but let me you in on a secret: the Snot Sucker is going to be your BEST FRIEND.

 I was really holding it off thinking I can just use the bulb syringe until I caved in.
-The syringe took waaaaay too long to get any mucus out.
-By the time I was done, I was already exhausted.
+The syringe took way too long to get any mucus out and by the time I was done, I was already exhausted.
 Do yourself a favor and have this item added to our baby registry – trust me, you’ll need it!

 3. Baby Monitor